dpantel/btrfs-snapraid/README.md

                         Suppresses all messages except errors.
   -v, --verbose         Override the logging level(s) set in the config.
-                        Use "-v" for info, "-vv" for output, and "-vvv" for debug messages
+                        Use "-v" for info, "-vv" for output, and "-vvv" for debug messages.
 ```

 # SnapRAID Commands